tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 <p align="center"><i>Anki Browser Search.</i></p>

 **Note:** There are some add-ons on AnkiWeb that offer automatic retirement.
-They modify the scheduler in an unpredictable way and have earned negative reputation among Japanese learners.
+They modify the scheduler unpredictably and have earned negative reputation among Japanese learners.
 Don't use any add-ons that mess with the scheduler.
 They often have bugs and may corrupt your collection.